TRAVEL GUIDES

 A pink and white historic mansion viewed through trees, with multiple windows and a tower on top.

 Clara is the perfect place to go with a group of friends.
 There’s a good ambiance, great vibes, good food and cocktails.
+Get many things to share and for those who like anchovies, these are the best!!
 Begur is always a good idea if you are seeking a more lively and buzzy dining experience.

 Begur, Costa Brava